adriennecordell/musical-chairs/README.md

 ## Description

-Our team produced an database for Users to reserve tickets from venues to watch musical artist perform.
+Our team produced a database for Users to reserve tickets from venues to watch musical artist perform.
 This API requires the Users to create a profile Login that enables the server to gernerate the venues and seats avaiable.
-Our API will utilize the CRUD operation method consistently sending request from the client to the server responsing by updates, posts, get's, put's and deletes.
+Our API will utilize the CRUD operation method consistently sending request from the client to the server responsing by updates, posts, get's and put's.
+-how to install
+-how to use user navigates through the interface

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- What was your motivation? done
+- What was your motivation? providing musi
-- Why did you build this project? done
+- Why did you build this project?
 - What problem does it solve?
 - What did you learn?